 - 1. The grade book of record shall be the official Atlanta Public Schools' student information system (SIS). - 2.
 Each student should generally receive at least one (1) academic grade in each subject every week.
 Grades should be entered in the gradebook on a weekly basis.
 Principals may approve alternate grading plans that support student achievement. - 3.
 Teachers should provide opportunities for re-teaching and reassessment for students who have not yet provided evidence of basic mastery.
 This may occur during regular instructional time or at other times when students will not miss required instruction. - 4.
-Evaluation of IB Approaches to Learning Skills (Non-Academic Goals) - a.
+Evaluation of IB Approaches to Learning Skills (Non-Academic Goals) - a .
 Student progress toward non-academic goals that are critical to student success shall be assessed on age-appropriate competencies which may include, but are not limited to, conduct, citizenship, class participation, preparation, punctuality, meeting deadlines, neatness, organization, etc. - b.
 Mastery of non-academic goals are assessed separately and should not impact course grades. - 5.
 Students shall receive report cards after the end of the 9th, 18th, 27th and 36th weeks of the school year.
 The report cards received after the semester midpoints (9th and 27th weeks) will be considered progress reports for all students.
 Only the semester course averages as reported after the end of the 18th and 36th weeks are transcribed to the permanent transcript. - 6.
 For grades 6-12, final grade for each course shall be cumulative for the semester. - 7.
-All students shall receive interim progress reports at least four (4) times per year-4.5 weeks into the school year and midway between report card issuance dates. - 8.
+All students shall receive interim progress reports at least four (4) times per year-4.5 weeks into the school year and midway between report card issuance dates. - $\boldsymbol{8}$.
 Dates for progress reports and report cards will be noted on the student calendar. - 9.
 To the extent practicable, schools shall take steps to communicate about student grades in a language the parent/guardian understands. - 10.
 No extra credit to be given in any classes. - 11.
 Teachers have the right to make alternate assignments in place of the original assignment that covers the same standards. - 12.
 MASTERY opportunities - a.
-All students have the opportunity to retake summative assessments for any assessment they wish to show mastery (mastery is considered passing or 80%).
+All students have the opportunity to retake summative assessments for any assessment for which they wish to show mastery.
+Mastery is considered to be a score of 80%.
 The alternate assessment will cover the same standards. - b.
-Students must request the alternate exam. - c.
+Students must request the retake exam.
+Teachers may elect to give an alternate exam covering the same standards.

+- c.
 Students have up to TWO WEEKS to either turn in or take the alternate assessment from the date they are issued their initial grade.
 Students must also attend at least ONE TUTORIAL with the teacher before the alternate assessment is given.
-The student will receive the higher grade of the two assessments.
-The maximum grade on the alternate assessment will not exceed 80%.
+The student will receive the higher grade of the two assessments up to a maximum grade of 80%. - 13.
+MISSING summative assessments - a.
+Students have a 2-week grace period to take the missing assessment for full credit.
+Alternate assessments taken after the 2-week grace period can earn a maximum of 80% and will be assessed a 20% deduction off the grade earned.